mui/mui-x/docs/data/data-grid/export/export.md

 ## Exported rows

 :::warning
-This section only applies to the CSV and the Excel export.
-The print export always prints rows in their current state.
+The print export always prints all rows regardless of whether or not some rows are selected.
+To export only selected rows via print see the demo below.
 :::

 By default, the data grid exports the selected rows if there are any.